 The study, published in the academic journal Genome Research, unearthed patterns in datasets collected on rice plants across Asia, said Jianming Yu, professor of agronomy and Pioneer Distinguished Chair in Maize Breeding.
 Those patterns allowed the researchers to develop a matrix to help them predict the traits of rice plants depending on their genetics and the environment in which they’re grown.
 The research could improve the ability of farmers to predict how crop varieties will perform in various environments, giving growers a better sense of stability and minimizing risk, Yu said.

-One of those students is Ashlyn Rairdin, who enrolled at Iowa State in fall of 2019, after studying biochemistry and graduating from the University of Nebraska-Lincoln.
+One of those students is Ashlyn Rairdin, who enrolled at Iowa State in fall of 2019.

 Daniel Kohlhase is the recipient of the C. R. Weber Award for Excellence in Plant Breeding.
 Daniel grew up in Bloomington, IL.
 He discovered his passion for agriculture at the University of Illinois Urbana-Champaign, earning a BSc in Crop Science.
 After internships in plant breeding and seed production, Daniel decided to attend graduate school at Iowa State University in 2013.
 He earned a MSc in Crop Production & Physiology working with Dr. Mike Owen in 2016.